open-telemetry/opentelemetry-js/experimental/packages/sampler-composite/README.md

 **Note: This is an experimental package under active development.
 New releases may include breaking changes.**

-This package provides implementations of composite samplers that propagate sampling information across a trace.
+This package provides implementations of [composite samplers][https://opentelemetry.io/docs/specs/otel/trace/sdk/#compositesampler] that propagate sampling information across a trace.
-This implements the [experimental specification][probability-sampling].

-Currently `ComposableRuleBased` and `ComposableAnnotating` are not implemented.
+These samplers provide the implementation for (the experimental) [Consistent Probability Sampling specification][probability-sampling].

 ## Quick Start